Search

 * Classes for all CSS properties are not available by default. * Breakpoint-responsive classes are also only available by default for a select subset of major properties.

-See the Prop Class reference page for the full list.
+See the Property Class reference page for the full list.

 The .-{prop}_{bp} class format combined with the --{prop}_{bp} variable format enables responsive styling.